Nursing in California: A Guide

 NP’s are medical professionals who have clinical expertise and knowledge in treating health conditions.
 NPs differ from other nursing positions in that they are able to prescribe medication for many conditions without being under the supervision of a doctor.
 NPs may perform duties such as diagnosing and treating conditions such as high blood pressure, depression, or various injuries.
 They may also work with patients throughout their entire lives.
 This level of nursing is one of the highest that one can reach.

 CA NP Education: To become a NP, one should complete a master’s or doctoral program as well as advanced clinical training to adequately prepare them for clinical client care.
-Many universities that offer NP programs feature many specializations for students to choose from, such as Neonatal NP, Adult-Gerontology NP, Pediatric NP, Psychiatric NP, Acute Care NP, and more.
+Many universities that offer NP programs feature many specializations for students to choose from, such as Neonatal NP, Family NP, Adult-Gerontology NP, Pediatric NP, Psychiatric NP, Acute Care NP, nursing administration, and more.
 More specialized Masters in Nursing Informatics programs are also available.

 Doctor of Nursing Practice (DNP)